 I enjoy using my clinical and surgical abilities to restore the form and function of the head and neck of cancer patient and hopefully to maximize their quality of life.

-Free tissue transfer monitoring, midface, mandible, and skull base reconstruction, noninvasive testing for free flaps
+Head and neck surgery including free tissue transfer monitoring, midface, mandible, and skull base reconstruction, noninvasive testing for free flaps.

 - The Allison T. Wanamaker Professor and Chair of the Department of Otolaryngology–Head and Neck Surgery, University of Washington School of Medicine

 - Director of Head and Neck Surgery, Adjunct Professor, Departments of Plastic Surgery and Neurological Surgery, University of Washington School of Medicine

 - University of Pennsylvania Dental, 1982

 - State U of NY Downstate Med., 1987